OxygenCobalt/Auxio/info/FAQ.md

 ## Can I translate Auxio to my native language?

 See the [Translations](https://github.com/OxygenCobalt/Auxio/issues/3) issue for guidance on how to create translations and submit them to the project.
-Any contributions are apprieciated.
+Any contributions are appreciated.

 ## How can I contribute/report issues?